 Within the Community Inclusion priority area, the Waisman Center works to support individuals with disabilities and their families to establish meaningful connections within their communities.
 Beyond individuals, we work to support systems to design services that are connected with other systems and integrated with natural supports.
 With proper information, tools and training individuals are more likely to be successful in establishing the meaningful, purposeful, mutually beneficial connections that are the foundation of inclusive and healthy communities.
-Within this area of emphasis, UCEDD activities are focused on providing information and assistance on community resources, promoting understanding and utilization of natural supports integrated within the more typical system supports and exploring and supporting how technology and other methodologies can be utilized to promote independent living.
+Within this area of emphasis, University Centers for Excellence in Developmental Disabilities (UCEDD) activities are focused on providing information and assistance on community resources, promoting understanding and utilization of natural supports integrated within the more typical system supports and exploring and supporting how technology and other methodologies can be utilized to promote independent living.

 Communication Aids and Systems Clinic (CASC)